 “Live as if you were to die tomorrow.
 Learn as if you were to live forever. – Mahatma Gandi”

-Living abroad made me mentally and physically feel healthier.
-Because of all the new experiences, I had and because I met so many new people from different cultures, I became a stronger and wealthier (in experience) person.
-Also, I became addicted to having new adventures and being on the road all the time.
+Living abroad made me a mentally and physically stronger person.
+Also, I became addicted to having new adventures all the time.

-I’m not saying that living abroad is the best thing for you to do, but leaving your current home for some time might not be a bad thing to do.
-It might let you see another way of life and give you the opportunity to grow.
+I’m not saying that you necessarily have to be living abroad for a long time to be able to grow your personality.
+Even leaving your home for a short time can do the trick as well.
+As it might let you see another way of life and give you the opportunity to grow your personality.